SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/setup-guide.md

 Prerequisites are available in the installation package.

-After you start the SuperOffice CRM Server installer you will find the "Install prerequisites".
+After you start the SuperOffice CRM Server installer you will find the **Install prerequisites**.
 Here you can click the Advanced button to see what will be installed, and select or unselect if you want to do it another way.

 To install the .Net Framework an internet connection is required.
 If the server where the installation is done don't have an internet connection, the [correct][2] .Net framework must be installed from another source.